-For details about Alcoholic Beverage consumption by persons of Legal Drinking Age in residential facilities, see the Housing and Residence Life Community Standards, Controlled Substances policy.
+The University allows the possession and consumption of Alcoholic Beverages by persons of Legal Drinking Age within the living quarters of residential facilities owned, leased, or operated by the University.
+For more details see the Housing and Residence Life Community Standards, Controlled Substances policy.

 Alcoholic Beverages may be served, sold, and consumed at concerts if served with food and non-Alcoholic Beverages.
 Alcoholic Beverages must be served by the food and beverage service provider for the permitted event following the process and requirements described in University Policy 1050 (Alcohol Beverage Permitting).

-Alcoholic Beverages may be served, sold, and consumed at conferences, weddings, and other events on campus if served with food and non-Alcoholic Beverages.
-Alcoholic Beverages must be served by the food and beverage service provider for the permitted event following the process and requirements described in University Policy 1050 (Alcohol Beverage Permitting).
+Alcoholic Beverages may be served, sold, and consumed at conferences, weddings, and other events on campus, if permitted, following the process and requirements described in University Policy 1050 (Alcohol Beverage Permitting).
 Event guidelines are available on the University Event Services website.

-Alcoholic Beverages may be served at NCAA-sanctioned events with additional caveats.
-There is no reentry to a NCAA-sanctioned event where Alcoholic Beverages are being served.
+Alcoholic Beverages may be served by the University at NCAA-sanctioned events if permitted and there is no reentry allowed.
 This means that once a patron enters the event, they may not leave and reenter the event.
-The Alcoholic Beverage service must be closed at least thirty (30) minutes prior to the scheduled ending of the NCAA-sanctioned event.
+The alcohol service must stop at least thirty (30) minutes prior to the scheduled ending of the NCAA-sanctioned event.
 The University reserves the right to cease the serving of Alcoholic Beverages at any time.

 a.
 Alcohol-related Sponsorship and Advertising for athletic events or facilities must first be reviewed and approved by the Office of Trademark, Licensing and Enforcement.